progenetix/BeaconPlus-legacy/README.md

 # BeaconPlus

-Perl module for the beaconplus server (beaconplus-server).
+Perl module for the beaconplus server.
 This contains now the complete query environment for the Progenetix infrastructure.